Berlin train station

 1) Get There a Few Days Earlier

-While I still love solo travel, most times I’m traveling with at least one other person.
+While I still love solo travel, I usually travel with at least one other person.
 Because I work remotely, I have more flexibility.
-On a recent trip to Paris, I decided to get there three days earlier than my friend.
+I decided to get there three days earlier than my friend on a recent trip to Paris.
 This was strategic.
 It allowed me time to recuperate and rest.
 A day of traveling can easily knock me out.
-By the time, my friend arrived I was rested and was ready to take on Paris activities.
-While it was a bit annoying to have to spend my first three days in Paris “resting”, I knew the long term goal.
+When my friend arrived, I was rested and ready to take on Paris activities.
+While having to spend my first three days in Paris “resting” was annoying, I knew the long-term goal.
 I spent most of my time in coffee shops in the neighborhood and reading.
-In this particular case, I was staying with a friend so the housing cost was not a factor.
+I was staying with a friend in this case, so the housing cost was not a factor.
 So if you have the flexibility and it makes sense financially get to a destination a little earlier, even if it’s a few hours.

 2) Pack Light and Be Organized

-I’m a notorious over packer.
-However, stress is a huge trigger for my Lupus.
-One of the things that cause immense stress is lugging around heavy luggage and frantically searching around for things.
-I now confine myself to a carry on and a book bag.
+I’m a notorious over-packer.
+However, stress is a massive trigger for my Lupus.
+One of the things that cause immense stress is lugging around heavy luggage and frantically searching for things.
+I now confine myself to a carry-on and a book bag.
 I sit and make a list of essentials.
-I organize an insert that I can place in the back of the seat in front of me that includes my headphones, medication, tea bags, antibacterial wipes.
+I organize an insert that I can place in the back of the seat in front of me that includes my headphones, medication, tea bags, and antibacterial wipes.
 Items like an electronic travel organizer is a lifesaver.

 3) Get a Medical Bracelet.

 Getting a medical bracelet is still on my to-do list, but having one is especially important if you travel alone.
-On a medical bracelet, you can add relevant information like your name, date of birth, allergies, and medications.
+You can add relevant information on a medical bracelet, like your name, date of birth, allergies, and medications.
 You should wear this at all times.
-Most are waterproof and you can customize the design with American Medical ID.
+Most are waterproof; you can customize the design with American Medical ID.
 You can get one for as little as 35.00 dollars or as expensive as $500 if you want fancy silver or gold.

 4) Overpack Medication.

 I take a lot of medication daily, I have this organized in pill pack by day and time.
 I also set a reminder on my phone.
-Some medication, like Prednisone can have severe effects if a dose is missed.
-I learned this the hard way during a trip to LA a few years ago, I forgot my Prednisone and didn’t think it was that big of a deal.
-I got REALLY sick and didn’t realize that was the reason until I followed up with my Rhuemo a few weeks later.
+Some medications, like Prednisone, can have severe effects if a dose is missed.
+I learned this the hard way during a trip to LA a few years ago; I forgot my Prednisone and didn’t think it was that big of a deal.
+I got sick and didn’t realize that was the reason until I followed up with my Rhuemo a few weeks later.
 I’m alive, but missed dosages are nothing to play around with.
-Also, never pack meds in checked luggage, keep it with you at all times.
-Also, keep a ship ready box of meds labeled with a close family or friend.
-In case the medication is lost, you can have someone overnight it to you.
+Also, never pack meds in checked luggage; always keep it with you.
+Also, keep a ship-ready box of meds labeled with a close family or friend.
+If the medication is lost, someone can take it overnight.
 This is a cost you may want to consider.

 5) Use TSA.

 Contact TSA’s helpline 72 hours before your scheduled flight.
-The TSA Cares helpline provides travelers with disabilities, medical conditions, and other circumstances, assistance during the security screening process.
-If you require security screening accommodations or have any concerns about the screening process, TSA Cares can coordinate assistance with a TSA passenger support specialist who can provide on-the-spot assistance at the checkpoint.
-Also, you can apply for TSA pre-check.
-You want to always be mindful of preserving your energy.
-And if you don’t have to remove your shoes etc. that can save a lot of energy!
-There is a fee, but if you travel often it could be worth it.
+The TSA Cares helpline assists travelers with disabilities, medical conditions, and other circumstances during the security screening process.
+If you require security screening accommodations or have concerns about the screening process, TSA Cares can coordinate assistance with a TSA passenger support specialist who can provide on-the-spot assistance at the checkpoint.
+Also, you can apply for a TSA pre-check.
+You want always to be mindful of preserving your energy.
+And if you don’t have to remove your shoes, etc., that can save energy!
+There is a fee, but it could be worth it if you travel often.

 6) Communicate with your Friends.

 This is a hard one.
-For 10 years, I barely talked about it and now I’m starting to be more open.
-It stills feels uncomfortable.
+For 10 years, I barely talked about it, but now I’m starting to be more open.
+It still feels uncomfortable.
 But people can’t help you if they don’t know how to help you.
 This is especially important when traveling with a group.
 Now, I have a conversation about my severe symptoms and perhaps activities I can’t do.
-I explain that my symptoms are unpredictable I may be full energy and then crash severely and need to rest.
-I also make it clear, they don’t need to cancel activities when this happens.
-It’s about creating a balance where your friends know how to help, but also so that everyone has an enjoyable time.
+I explain that my symptoms are unpredictable; I may be full of energy and then crash severely and need to rest.
+I also want to clarify that they don’t need to cancel activities when this happens.
+It’s about creating a balance where your friends know how to help, and everyone has an enjoyable time.
 I have situations where when I didn’t take the time to explain my symptoms, my friends felt they were doing something wrong, and it had NOTHING to do with them.

 7) Get Rid of FOMO.

 There’s a lot of pressure to maximize the day when traveling, which can be challenging with fatigue.
-So don’t over plan!
-I’m a notorious planner so this is hard.
-I started to just do group activities because having no plan stresses me out.
-I might do group activities with “cultural” “sight-seeing” etc. Then each day, you can decide what makes sense based on how you feel.
-You might consider traveling to places like islands, where you’re supposed to rest.
-Places like Europe require a lot of energy so please keep that in mind when deciding a destination.
+So don’t overplan!
+I’m a notorious planner, so this is hard.
+I started to do group activities because having no plan stresses me out.
+I might do group activities with “cultural,” “sightseeing,” etc. Then, you can decide what makes sense each day based on how you feel.
+You might consider traveling to places like islands where you’re supposed to rest.
+Places like Europe require a lot of energy, so please remember when deciding on a destination.

 Be kind to yourself.
 It’s ok, you might not be able to do everything but appreciate the moments you have and be very present for them.